-Christ Church welcomes all people to worship with us and join us for events.
-We strive to be a welcoming space for all and hope that you find your time with us a blessing.
+We welcome everyone to worship with us and attend events.
+We hope you’ll find your time with us a blessing.
 Wherever you are on your spiritual journey, we're glad you're here.
 Here are answers to some common questions:

 Where is Christ Church?

-Christ Church is located near downtown La Crosse at the corner of 9th and Main Streets.
-Our physical address is:
+The church is at the corner of 9th and Main streets near downtown La Crosse.
+Our street address is:

 111 9th Street North, La Crosse, WI 54601

 There is street parking near the front and side entrances at 9th and Main.
 A drop off ramp with curbless sidewalk at the 9th Street entrance offers wheelchair and walker access to Vinter Hall.
 An elevator to all levels is in that lobby.

 In addition to the 9th street entrance ramp, there are handicap accessible rest rooms near that entrance as well as in the lower level Augustine Fellowship Center and second floor Sunday school rooms.